 Determine fluid balance; monitor for and measure vomiting or diarrhea; note amount and color of urine (darker with dehydration)

 Infants are especially sensitive to over-bundling as they are unable to regulate temperature.
-Often when infants are ill, parents will bundle them up, but don’t realize they are making things worse.
+Often when infants are ill, parents will bundle them up but don’t realize they are making things worse.

 Oral fluid intake may be in the form of breastfeeding or bottle feeding in infants.
-Offer snacks and liquids frequently and monitor patient’s response, especially with vomiting and diarrhea.
+Offer snacks and liquids frequently and monitor the patient’s response, especially with vomiting and diarrhea.
 Children may be more responsive to frozen juice bars, ice pops, or flavored gelatin.
 IV fluid replacement may be required if the patient is resistant to or cannot tolerate oral intake.

-Do not apply ice packs to skin, but cool moist cloths and tepid baths help reduce fever through evaporative cooling; monitor for shivering which may indicate cooling too quickly
+Do not apply ice packs to the skin, but cool moist cloths and tepid baths help reduce fever through evaporative cooling; monitor for shivering which may indicate cooling too quickly

 Help families understand treatment methods and ways to treat patients at home Provide demonstrations as necessary for accurate thermometer use and guidance regarding intake and output.

 For more information, visit www.nursing.com/cornell